k4ntz/SCoBots/README.md

 ```bash
 python eval.py -g Pong -s 0 -t 10 -r env
 ```
-The first three flags are required as input.
-With the help option the other flags can be displayed.

 ### Monitoring A Trained Agent
 To visualize a trained agent playing a specified game the render_agent.py file can be executed.